izm20/all-in-one-media-server/README.md

 - Keep sensitive information (e.g., tokens, passwords) secure in the `.env` file.
 - This setup is extensible and can be further customized to fit your needs.

+## Tutorial Reference

+This repository was inspired by the tutorial: [All-In-One Media Server with Docker](https://academy.pointtosource.com/containers/all-in-one-media-server-docker/).
+In this tutorial, you can find detailed instructions on how to configure each tool.

 ## License

 This project is licensed under the [MIT License](LICENSE).